Code-Institute-Submissions/serendipity/README.md

 # Acknowledgements:
-- My Mentor, she's been a lighthouse in the mist of code
+- My Mentor, Anna Villanueva, she's been a lighthouse in the mist of code
 - My Husband whose support both irl and programming world I couldn't be without.
 - Tutor support for quick and friendly help
 - Fellow students on slack with their positive energy